 “She had gone out to bring her brother home because there was firing and fighting going on,” Banu told Al Jazeera.
 “What did she do wrong?
 She didn’t have a rock or a gun in her hand.
 She had just gone to get her brother.”

 The Indian government has resisted increasing pressure to ban the use of pellet guns against protesters and civilians.

 “Banning it would take us straight to using bullets, so it’s the lesser evil,” said Naeem Akhtar, a senior minister in the state government.

-Every time [there is a protest] the reaction is brute force.
-Kill the Kashmiris, maim them, blind them
+the reaction is brute force.
+Kill the Kashmiris, maim them, blind them”]

 “Use of disproportionate force is a problem, crowd control is a problem,” he admitted.
 “We want to create an atmosphere where we should not use it.
 It should be the last resort because it’s not for human beings.”

 But activists and political leaders have accused the government of being disingenuous.
 For decades, human rights lawyers have been recording a catalogue of complaints against security forces, including cases of extrajudicial killings, torture in custody and rape.
 They believe abuses in Kashmir are systemic.